-Benefit Description You pay After the calendar year deductible

-Chiropractic (cont.)
-HDHP Option

-Children under the age of 13 must receive prior authorization for chiropractic care.
-In-Network: 15%

-Out-of-Network: 40%

-Alternative treatments HDHP Option

-Coverage is limited to acupuncture for the following conditions.
-Acupuncture is limited to 12 visits per In-Network: 15% Out-of-Network: 40%

-calendar year.
-Nausea and vomiting of pregnancy (hyperemesis gravidarum) Out-of-inetwork.
-40%

-Post-operative nausea and vomiting

-Post-chemotherapy nausea and vomiting

-• Migraines

-Chronic low back pain

-Chronic neck pain

-Knee osteoarthritis

-Not covered: All charges

-Naturopathic services

-• Hypnotherapy

-Biofeedback

-• Acupuncture, other than listed above

-Educational classes and programs HDHP Option

-Diabetic Self-Management Education (DSME) - Outpatient diabetes self-management training and education program is a program of self-management, training, and education, for the treatment of diabetes.
+Benefit Description You pay After the calendar year deductible Alternative treatments (cont.)
+HDHP Option Not covered: Naturopathic services Hypnotherapy Biofeedback Acupuncture, other than listed above All charges Educational classes and programs HDHP Option Diabetic Self-Management Education (DSME) - Outpatient diabetes self-management training and education program is a program of self-management, training, and education, for the treatment of diabetes.
 You do not need a physician prescription and no referral is required.
 You must have a chronic condition and your care must be medically necessary.
 There is no visit limit for this service.
-Nothing (No deductible)

-Nutritional Counseling - the assessment of a person's overall nutritional status followed by the assignment of an individualized diet, counseling, and/ or nutrition therapies to treat a chronic illness or condition.
+Nothing (No deductible) Nutritional Counseling - the assessment of a person's overall nutritional status followed by the assignment of an individualized diet, counseling, and/or nutrition therapies to treat a chronic illness or condition.
 Services must be delivered by a dietitian or facility-based program, ordered by a participating physician and offered by a participating provider.
 Coverage is limited to two visits per calendar year.
 Also see Medical nutrition therapy under Treatment therapies on page 96.
-In-Network: 15% Out-of-Network: 40%
+In-Network: 15% Out-of-Network: 40% Tobacco Cessation- individual, group, phone counseling provided by UPMC Health Plan, call 800-807-0751, and over-the-counter (OTC) and prescription drugs approved by the FDA to treat nicotine dependence.
+You must have a written prescription from your doctor for all medications, including OTC, in order to obtain coverage.
+See Prescription drug benefits .
+Nothing (No deductible) Childhood obesity screening programs and treatment In-Network: 15% interventions Out-of-Network: 40%